 For cereal crops, yield data is expressed on the basis of varying environmental productivity (Test Yield Categories of Low, Medium, High and Very High).
 Experience has shown that yield rankings can change substantially due to growing conditions.
 To reflect these differences and make the data more useful to producers, results from a test site that produced high yield in a particular year are now placed into the database for ‘high’ yielding environments.
 That same site may contribute to the ‘low’ yielding category in a drought year, when yields are low.

 Consistent performance over all productivity environments indicates that the variety has good yield stability over a wide range of environments.
-For new varieties where sufficient data is not available to provide reasonable estimates of yield performance in each Yield Test Category, the overall provincial yield is a first indication of the yield potential relative to the check.
+For new varieties where data are insufficient to provide reasonable estimates of yield performance in each Yield Test Category, the overall provincial yield is a first indication of the yield potential relative to the check.

 Variety choice should not be based solely on yield in a specific Yield Test Category.
 Producers are encouraged to consider other characteristics, such as maturity, straw strength and disease resistance when considering a new variety.
 In addition, factors such as expected growth season rainfall, soil moisture status, disease forecasts, soil fertility and weed pressure will affect the specific Yield Test Category in which actual yields will occur.

 As is the case for yield, growing conditions have a tremendous influence on maturity.
 For example, a variety of CWRS wheat may mature in 98 days in Lethbridge, but take 103 days in Edmonton.
 In addition, a two-day difference in maturity between varieties in Lethbridge may amount to a five-day difference in Edmonton.